edgelesssys/constellation/debugd/README.md

 ```

 ## debugd & cdbg usage

-Before continuing, remeber to [set up](https://docs.edgeless.systems/constellation/getting-started/install#set-up-cloud-credentials) your cloud credentials for the CLI to work.
+Before continuing, remember to [set up](https://docs.edgeless.systems/constellation/getting-started/install#set-up-cloud-credentials) your cloud credentials for the CLI to work.

 With `cdbg` and `yq` installed in your path: